Periodic revivals from supersymmetry in a fermionic kinetically constrained model: Periodic revivals

 \section{Periodic revivals}

 The dynamics of the PXP model show approximate periodic revivals for specific initial states~\cite{Turner18, Turner18-2}.
 Periodic revivals for a small set of initial states including, in particular, the $\mathbb{Z}_2$-ordered product state, are often seen as a hallmark of quantum many-body scarring~\cite{Serbyn21, Papic22}.
-Here, we show analytically that the quench dynamics of the PXP-like fermion model~\eqref{eq: H-PXP} exhibits exact and approximate periodic revivals for properly chosen initial product states.
+Here, we show analytically that the quench dynamics of the PXP-like fermion model $H_\text{PXP}$ as given in Eq.~\eqref{eq: H-PXP} exhibits exact and approximate periodic revivals for properly chosen initial product states.
+Note however that the integrability of this model, which we will discuss below, precludes the notion of many-body scarring since all eigenstates are non-ergodic.